rtgodwin/rtgodwin.github.io/vignettes/oneinfl.md

 OIPP <- oneinfl(formula, data, dist="Poisson")
 ```

-Variables that precede `|` link to the mean function and variables that follow `|` link to one-inflation.
+`formula` is the population model to be estimated, variables that precede `|` link to the mean function and variables that follow `|` link to one-inflation. `data` is a data frame and `dist="negbin` estimated OIZTNB while `dist=Poisson` estimates OIPP.

 ## Estimate zero-truncated negative binomial (ZTNB) and positive Poisson (PP) models using `truncreg(formula, data, dist)`

 These are the current standard models for treating zero-truncated count data.
-Estimate them ine `oneinfl` using:
+Estimate them in `oneinfl` using:

 ```r
 formula <- los ~ white + died + type2 + type3